 For the first version of a process, debugging can only be initiated after its publication.

 - You can initiate debugging from a specific step.
 To do this, select the activity shape on the canvas from which you want to run the process.
 If no activity is selected, debugging will be executed for the entire process.

 If an activity is selected on the canvas, a window will appear to choose the debugging mode: either for the entire process or starting from the selected step.
 In the picture, the Prepare order activity is selected, so the debugging mode Starting from the selected step is available.
 If it is selected, debugging will start from this activity.

 - The debugging start window will open.
 If you have configured its form, fill in the specified fields.
 By default, the window will only display the Start Debugging button.
 Click it to initiate debugging.

-The Debugging Monitor will open.
-It is divided into four sections: History, Map, Activity Stream, Context.
+- The debugging monitor will open.
+It is divided into four sections: History, Map, Activity Stream, and Context.

 - History.
 All tasks assigned during the process are displayed here.
-You can see information about the executors and deadlines, check creation date and errors that occurred when the process was run.
+You can see information about executors, deadlines, creation date, and errors that occurred when the process was run.